mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 Gets the print properties for the specified format in the file that the FileAdapter is working with.

+#### Remarks
+The GetPrintProperties method is used to get the print properties for the specified format in the file that the FileAdapter is working with.
+It first checks if the file is a print file by checking if the ExtendedResults of the FileData object of the FileAdapter contains the key "NetPrintFile".
+If the file is a print file, it gets the PrintFile object from the ExtendedResults and calls its GetPrintProperties method, passing the provided format name.
+The GetPrintProperties method of the PrintFile object returns the print properties for the specified format.
+If the file is not a print file, it throws an dgException with the error number dgEcINVFILETYPE.
+This method is typically used when you need to get the print properties for a specific format in a print file.

 ```cs
 IPrintProperties GetPrintProperties(string format)
 ```